-A distinctly Christian worldview is integrated into the entire Mars Hill Academy student experience, including art, music and drama.
+A distinctly Christian worldview is integrated into the entire Mars Hill Academy student experience, including art, music, and drama.

 Mars Hill arts programs are designed to give students an appreciation for beauty and the tools to create artistic works that honor God.
 Students perform dramatic presentations of memorized Bible passages, poetry, and other literary works.
 They study and learn the elements of art from a biblical perspective, and create lovely pieces in a wide variety of media.
-In music and choir classes, students learn how to play the recorder, hand bells and choir chimes, and are taught to sing joyfully to the Lord.
+In music and choir classes, students learn how to play the recorder, hand bells, and choir chimes, and are taught to sing joyfully to the Lord.
 They gain an appreciation for many different types of musical compositions, and are challenged to sing works in a variety of languages and genres.
-Students in our string orchestras learn to appreciate and play beautiful music together.
-Annual concerts showcase the talents of our choirs, Chamber Singers and orchestras, and give students performance experience.
+Students in our strings orchestras learn to appreciate and play beautiful music together.
+Annual concerts showcase the talents of our choirs, Chamber Singers, and orchestras, and give students performance experience.

 Mars Hill Academy arts programs include the following:

 - K-8 music classes